victorelgersma/tasklist_demo_pb/README.md

 ## To do next

-- [ ] fix bug where when I refresh the page it says "internet disconnected"
+- [ ] fix padding issues on delete and edit buttons
+- [ ] add ability to log in